cmi-kamalos/Hadoop-Application/README.md

  I) Create the mapper that will run on the dataNode.
 A little precision as we're progressing ( we don't have a cluster of nodes, it means 1 dataNode).
 The mapper map all key-values elements from our input files: "wordcount_mapper.py"

  II) Create a reducer that will iterate over elements which happened to have the same key.
-It counts those element and reduce them: "wordcount_reducer.py"
+It counts those elements and reduce them: "wordcount_reducer.py"

  IV) Make Files which contain the words to count.
 In terminal: